The Impact of Company-wide Goal Alignment

 — Action plans for success

-You will know you are aligned enough when the top leadership team can clearly articulate the strategy in their own words and their actions help, not hinder, strategic progress.
+You know your leadership team is truly aligned when each member can clearly articulate the strategy in their own words — and when their actions consistently support, rather than hinder, strategic progress.

-- Provide Enough Flexibility for Teams to Make the Strategy Their Own
+- Provide Flexibility for Teams to Make the Strategy Their Own

-Once top leaders are on the same page, strategies and assumptions must be actively cascaded throughout the organization giving managers and frontline employees an opportunity to understand, challenge, and enhance assumptions, strategies, goals, and action plans.
-Similar to the benefits of crowdsourcing, actively involving employees in the strategy design process, is an amazing way to innovate, solve tough problems, and generate employee buzz, buy-in, and commitment.
+Once top leaders are fully aligned, strategies and assumptions must be actively socialized throughout the organization, giving managers and frontline employees the chance to understand, challenge, and refine them.
+Much like the benefits of crowdsourcing, involving employees in shaping strategy sparks innovation, uncovers solutions to tough problems, and builds genuine buy-in and commitment.

 - Reward Results and Behaviors